JanMosigItemis/yubiset/README.md

 Currently only Windows is supported.
 Bash script for Linux & Mac will follow.

+# What does it do?
+It generates the "perfect" key pair, puts in some reasonable values for account / user id information and optionally transfers keys to a [Yubikey](www.yubico.com) device.

+The Yubikey is also provided with user info and PIN setup.

+The scripts do also feature a heuristic for finding and setting up the correct (Windows) smart card slot device in case gpg does not find your Yubikey automatically.

 # Prerequisites
 The only thing you'll need is a working gpg installation: